 The club committee has been working hard on getting us ready to restart sessions.
 Here is the risk assessment for club sessions.

-We will release a set of instructions soon that try to explain the various things that we’ll each need to do for a club session to take place.
+Please read the instructions that try to explain the various things that we’ll each need to do for a club session to take place.

 Club sessions have changed a little bit from what you may be used to.